 What are Continuing Education Units (CEUs)?

 Continuing Education Units (CEUs) are a way to formally track non-credit coursework that contributes to professional development.
 CEUs are awarded by a variety of institutions and organizations, including universities and professional bodies.
-You will have to find out from your employer or certifying body what courses and learning activities they recognize as CEU eligible, and how they determine the number of units to award.
+You will need to find out from your employer or certifying body what courses and learning activities they recognize as CEU eligible, and how they determine the number of units to award.
 Certificates of completion will indicate an average amount of time spent to cover the content.

 How do I find courses that are designed specifically for library staff?